Mike Wallace (racing driver): 1998–2004

 Wallace returned to run the Truck Series full-time in 1998 for Schrader.
-Although he did not win that season, he won his first career NASCAR pole at New Hampshire International Speedway and had seven top tens en route to a 15th-place point finish.
+Although he did not win that season, he won his first career NASCAR pole at New Hampshire International Speedway and had seven top-tens en route to a fifteenth place point finish.
 He also ran six Busch races for Andy Petree Racing, Washington-Erving Motorsports, and the Curb Agajanian Performance Group, his best finish coming at IRP for Petree.
 In addition, he ran the Daytona 500 in an entry for Phil Barkdoll, starting and finishing 23rd.

 In 1999, he left Schrader to drive the No. 2 Team ASE Racing Ford F-150 for Ultra Motorsports.
-He won in his first race for Ultra at Homestead-Miami Speedway, and won again six races later at Pikes Peak International Raceway.
+He won in his first race for Ultra at Homestead-Miami Speedway and won again six races later at Pikes Peak International Raceway.
 He finished sixth in points that year.
-He also returned to Donlavey in Cup to run the Daytona 500 for him, and finished 23rd, as well finishing 24th in an Ultra-owned car at Richmond International Raceway.
+He also returned to Donlavey in Cup to run the Daytona 500 for him and finished 23rd, as well finishing 24th in an Ultra-owned car at Richmond International Raceway.
 The following year, Wallace won an additional two truck races and moved up to fourth in points.
 He also ran eight Busch races for Moy Racing, his best finish a fourteenth at IRP.

-Ultra promoted Wallace back to the Cup Series for 2001 after Michael Waltrip left the team to drive for Dale Earnhardt, Inc., placing him in the #7 NationsRent-sponsored Ford.
-Despite starting off the season with a sixth-place finish at the Daytona 500, the team struggled in qualifying.
+Ultra promoted Wallace back to the Cup Series for 2001 after Michael Waltrip left the team to drive for Dale Earnhardt, Inc., placing him in the No. 7 Nations Rent Ford.
+Despite starting off the season with a sixth place finish at the Daytona 500, the team struggled in qualifying.
 Wallace did not qualify for the Coca-Cola 600 or the spring race at Michigan and was pulled from the ride for Ted Musgrave at Pocono in June and Robby Gordon the next week at Sonoma.
-Despite recording another Top 10 at Daytona in the Pepsi 400 and one more at New Hampshire, he failed to qualify again at Indianapolis and Watkins Glen.
+Despite recording another top-ten at Daytona in the Pepsi 400 and one more at New Hampshire, he failed to qualify again at Indianapolis and Watkins Glen.

-During that time, he began running with a new Busch Series team, Biagi Brothers Racing, running their No. 4 Geico-sponsored Chevy.
+During that time, he began running with a new Busch Series team, Biagi Brothers Racing, running their No. 4 Geico Chevy.
 His best finish of eight starts was a tenth at Richmond International Raceway.